 The curriculum for the Ph.D.
-Program in Applied Linguistics: Applied Linguistics: Discourse in Second Language Education, Intercultural and Professional Communication and Translation and Interpreting, is intended to combine doctoral research with a taught element and thus sets out with eight 3-credit General Modules and three 3-credit discipline-specific Research Seminars tailored to the needs of individual Ph.D. candidates.
-While these offerings may be varied in number and content as the program develops, they currently form a sequence that provides a solid foundation and responds to needs generally recognized as part of the natural progression of all Ph.D. students: from basic tools of doctoral research and academic writing, to specific concerns relating to individual projects.
+Program in Applied Linguistics: Applied Linguistics: Discourse in Second Language Education, Intercultural and Professional Communication and Translation and Interpreting, is designed to combine doctoral research with a taught element.
+It combines eight 3-credit General Modules and three 3-credit discipline-specific Research Seminars tailored to the needs of individual Ph.D. candidates.
+These offerings are varied in number and content and form a sequence that provides a solid foundation that supports the natural progression of all Ph.D. students: from basic tools of doctoral research and academic writing, to specific concerns relating to individual projects.

 Research Seminars (3 Courses / 9 Credits - 18 ECTS)

 Examines various methodologies, both current and historical, used in the teaching of English as a Second Language.
 It provides an understanding of the principles underlying current teaching practices and raises awareness of the range of methodological options available to language teachers.
 The course considers the value of teaching methods in language teacher education, taking into consideration the current “post-method” condition of TESOL theory.
 It also introduces the notion of teacher research and action research, providing opportunities for further inquiry in TESOL and teacher education.
 Credits: 3, Prerequisites: DAL 01-DAL08